KoseCosa/it2810-webutvikling-h17-prosjekt-4-group-29/README.md

 # iDrink
-An alcohol pr. price calculator and Vinmonopolet product browser.
+An alcohol per NOK calculator and Vinmonopolet product browser.

 ## it2810-webutvikling-h17-prosjekt-4-group-29